annleefores/cruddur/journal/week0.md

 ## Create AWS Budget using AWS CLI

-Following the tutorial steps I was able to add a new AWS budget alert using CLI
+I was able to add a new AWS budget alert using CLI after following the tutorial steps.

 ![gitpod screenshot](media/week0/gitpod.png)